 Do you manage investments on your own?
 If so, are you unsure if you are in the proper investments?
 Do you feel that you are taking too much risk when it comes to your money?
 Do you pull your money in and out of the markets?
 Are you worried that your investments are not in harmony with your life goals?
 If the answer is yes to these questions, you might be falling prey to common investing mistakes.
-To improve the performance of your investments and to help you sleep better at nights, avoid the following pitfalls:
+To improve the performance of your investments and to help you sleep better at nights,

 1. trading based on your Emotions

 When it comes to investing, the emotions range from optimism - "I really believe that this stock will do well, it's time to buy", elation - "Wow, I can't believe how well this stock is performing - it's time to buy more!", nervousness - "Gosh, the stock is taking a dip - should I sell?", and fear - " I'm taking a loss, it's time to sell now and put my money in cash!"
 Relying on these emotions to guide your decision making may lead to poor decisions at the worst possible time.